 Tax Filing Support

-The 2023 tax filing season is for income earned in the U.S. and scholarships/fellowships received from January 1 – December 31, 2023.
-The tax filing deadline is April 15, 2024.
+The 2024 tax filing season is for income earned in the U.S. and scholarships/fellowships received from January 1 – December 31, 2024.
+The tax filing deadline is April 15, 2025.

-You are required to file a federal tax return (1040 NR) and state tax return.
+2. If you earned income in 2024, you are required to file a federal tax return (1040 NR) and state tax return.
 Earned income is reported on a W-2 which can be found in your Duckweb account under Employee information.
-W-2s are posted on or around January 31, 2024.
+You must also file IRS Form 8843 which is required of all international students.

 • Documents you may need to file: W-2 (found in Duckweb under Employee Information); 1042-S (mailed by UO Business Affairs) if your income is covered by a tax treaty.

-• When to file: By April 15, 2024
+• When to file: By April 15, 2025

 • Documents you may need to file: 1042-S (Not all international students who receive scholarships, fellowships and grants will be issued Form 1042-S. Only those whose awards exceeded their qualified tuition and education-related expenses will receive a 1042-S.)